 The Supreme Council provides elements of the Family Program area which are summarized here:

-The elements of the Life Program area which are noted in the Columbian Award application and the Annual Survey of Fraternal Activity forms are:
+The elements of the Family program area which are noted in the Columbian Award application and the Annual Survey of Fraternal Activity forms are:

 - Food for Families